-- a.
-With the Snap Buckle fastened (9C), thread the collar through the Metal Buckle (9D). - b.
-Slide the excess collar through the "C" Loop on top of the Snap Buckle.
-This will hold the excess collar in place. - c.
-Once the collar fit is determined, use the Snap Buckle to remove and replace the collar. - 5.
-The Receiver Collar should fit snugly, yet loose enough to allow one finger to fit between a Contact Point and your pet's neck (9E).
-Allow your pet to wear the collar for several minutes, then recheck the fit.
-Check the fit again as your pet becomes more comfortable with the Receiver Collar. - 6.
-Trim the collar as follows: - a.
-Mark the desired length of the collar with a pen.
-Allow for growth if your pet is young or grows a thick winter coat. - b.
-Remove the Receiver Collar from your pet and cut off excess.
+- 4. Check the tightness of the Receiver Collar by inserting one finger between the end of a Contact Point and your cat's neck.
+The fit should be snug but not constricting (9B). - 5.
+Allow your cat to wear the collar for several minutes then recheck the fit.
+Check the fit again as your cat becomes more comfortable with the Receiver Collar. - 6.
+Trim the collar as follows (9C): - a.
+Mark the desired length of the Receiver Collar with a pen.
+Allow for growth if your cat is young or grows a thick winter coat. - b.
+Remove the Receiver Collar from your cat and cut off the excess. - c.
+Before placing the Receiver Collar back onto your cat, seal the edge of the cut collar by applying a flame along the frayed edge.